 There are two ways to derive the low--density expansion for the wave function (\ref{eq:wavefunction}): One is to assume that the interaction is weak and has a Fourier transform.
 Then one can proceed in the same way as in Ref. \onlinecite{parquet1}, {\em i.e.\/}

-\begin{itemize} \item Derive the cluster-expansion of the energy keeping all terms that are (a) of second order in the correlation function $f^2(r) -1 \equiv e^{u_2(r)}$, or (b) of first order in the potential and first order in the correlation function \item Derive the Euler equation, express the correlation function to first order in the potential \item Re-insert the optimal correlation function in the energy \item Collect all terms that can be written as powers $\KF a$. \end{itemize}
+\begin{itemize} \item Derive the cluster-expansion of the energy keeping all terms that are (a) of second order in the correlation function $f^2(r) -1 \equiv e^{u_2(r)}$, or (b) of first order in the potential and first order in the correlation function \item Derive the Euler equation and express the correlation function to first order in the potential \item Re-insert the optimal correlation function in the energy \item Collect all terms that can be written as powers $\KF\a0 $. \end{itemize}

-If we also permit hard-core interactions, we must formulate the expansion in terms of the dynamical correlation function $\Gamma_{\rm dd}(r)$ but take into account that the solution of the Euler equation is density dependent.
-It is sufficient to keep pair-correlations only, three-body correlations contribute only to fourth order in the interaction.
+If we also permit hard-core interactions, we must formulate the expansion in terms of the dynamical correlation function $\Gamma_{\rm dd}(r)$ and take into account that the solution of the Euler equation is density dependent.
 The analytic expression for the relevant energy contributions is given in Eqs. (\ref{eq:EJF}), (\ref{eq:EQ}) and (\ref{eq:TCW}).
 The only additional simplification is that we can set, to leading order in $\Gamma_{\rm dd}(r)$, the factor $S^2_{\rm F}(q)/S(q)-1 \approx S_{\rm F}(q)-1$ in $e_{\rm Q}^{(1)}$.
 The resulting diagrammatic representation of the energy expansion is shown in Fig. \ref{fig:fig2}.

-In the low-density limit, $v_{\rm CW}(r)$ is much shorter ranged than both the exchange function $\ell(r\KF)$ and the dynamic correlation function $\Gamma_{\rm dd}(r)$, $\tilde v_{\rm CW}(k)$ can therefore be replaced by its long--wavelength limit $\tilde v_{\rm CW}(0+)$ which is, in turn related to the scattering length, see Eq. (\ref{eq:vcw0}).
+In the low-density limit, $v_{\rm CW}(r)$ is much shorter ranged than both the exchange function $\ell(r\KF)$ and the dynamic correlation function $\Gamma_{\rm dd}(r)$. $\tilde v_{\rm CW}(k)$ can therefore be replaced by its long--wavelength limit $\tilde v_{\rm CW}(0+)$ which is, in turn, related to the scattering length, see Eq. (\ref{eq:vcw0}).
 Then, diagrams (b), (d), and (f) are $1/\nu$ times diagrams (a), (c), and (e), respectively.
 For the correlation function (\ref{eq:EulerLow0}), all diagrams shown in Fig. \ref{fig:fig2} can be calculated exactly in terms of the long-wavelength limit $\tilde v_{\rm CW}(0+)$.
 The calculation is somewhat tedious but straightforward and leads to the aforementioned result (\ref{eq:lowdensfhnc0}).
 However, this is {\em not\/} the exact solution because the exchange diagram (f) has not been treated exactly.

 To derive the exact low-density limit, we start from the diagrammatic expansion up to second order is shown in Fig. \ref{fig:fig2}.
-Carrying out the variation with respect to $\sqrt{1+\Gamma_{\rm dd}(r)}$ \begin{widetext}
+Carrying out the variation with respect to $\sqrt{1+\Gamma_{\rm dd}(r)}$ we get \begin{widetext}

 where $(\Delta X'_{\rm ee})_1(r)$ is represented by the two diagrams shown in Fig. \ref{fig:Xee}, with the dashed line replaced by $v_{\rm CW}(r)$.
 In leading order in $\KF $, we can replace $g_F(r) = g_F(0) =1/2$ and expand